TSE-Coders/pd-users-api/readme.md

 * The service consist in four Active models.
 Three main (Pod, User, Events) and one joining (EventsUsers).

-* MySql Lite as Default Database.
+* Sql Lite as Default Database.

 ### Relation: